Fiscal Year 2022 Budget Documents

 Each year, the City Manager works with the Finance Director and each of the departments to develop a fair and reasonable budget proposal that meets the City’s needs.

 On March 2, the City Manager presented an overview of the proposed budget to the City Council.
 The presentation discussed the impact that COVID-19 had on the current fiscal year budget and its possible impacts on the FY22 budget, the property valuation challenges for FY22, and the City Manager’s suggested approach for dealing with the FY22 budget.
-Once the proposed budget is presented, the City Council meets as the Budget Committee to deliberate and adjust the proposal.
+Once the proposed budget is presented, the City Council deliberates the proposal and makes adjustments.

 - Watch the FY22 Budget Presentation (March 2, 2021)